 Domains N, Q, T and ? are standard, and thus directly available in every semantic definition, and each has a number of pre-defined operations.
-In these operations, if any of the operands is undefined (?) or bottom, the result of the operation is undefined or bottom respectively, otherwise it denotes the expected value.
+In these operations, if any of the operands is bottom, the result of the operation bottom respectively, otherwise it denotes the expected value.